 UI Element Description

-List of Aspects Lists the nested as spects.
+List of Aspects Lists the nested a spects.

-Aspects cont Aspects with aspect in the Aspects cont somewhere examples The toolbar provide raining a policy template that is already included else in the aspect structure.
-Refresh: Reload the list of aspects.
+Aspects con Aspects with aspect in the Aspects con somewhere The toolbar provided taining the aspect itself as a nested aspect.
+In nested aspects already present as a nested aspect itself.
+Itaining a policy template that is already included else in the aspect structure.
+Ites the following controls: Refresh: Reload the list of aspects.
 Add Existing Aspect: Opens the Add Existing Aspect dialog to add an existing aspect.
 Edit Aspect: Open the Edit Aspect dialog for the selected aspect.
 Delete Aspect: Deletes the selected nested aspect (s) from the aspect.

-The list has the fol llowing columns.
+The list has the fo nowing columns.

 UI Element Description Name The name of a first-level nested aspect.
 (For a fully recursive list of aspects, activate the Structure tab in the Details pane.)
 Version The version of the nested aspect.
 To change to a different version, select the desired version from the drop-down list.
 Note: Operations Management does not automatically update configuration objects.
 If a new version of an object is available, either use the Update to Latest for the parent object, or update the version manually.
 See also "Configuring Management Templates" on page 27, task How to Update a Management Template.
 Description A description of the nested aspect.
 Back (Visible Only in a Wizard) Moves back to the previous screen.
-Next (Visible Only in a Wizard) Moves on to th e next screen.
+Next (Visible Only in a Wizard) Moves on to the next screen.
 Finish (Visible Only in a Wizard) Accepts the va alues in all screens and creates the item.
-OK (Visible Only in a Dialog) Applies the val ues in all screens and closes the dialog.
+OK (Visible Only in a Dialog) Applies the val lues in all screens and closes the dialog.
 Cancel Closes the wizard or dialog without creating or updating the item.
 Help Opens the relevant help in a new browser window.